 - 1 tablespoon dried oregano

-- 1/2 cup sun dried tomatoes packed in oil, divided blot the oil and chop fine
+- 1/2 cup sun dried tomatoes packed in oil, divided, blot the oil and chop fine (40g)

-- 2 tablespoons arrowroot flour can also use regular gluten free all purpose flour
+- 2 tablespoons arrowroot flour, tapioca starch or regular gluten free all purpose flour